george1459/HPC.system.swift.overview/README.md

 Then, by using `tail -f submission_code_point_3_agn.log`, you can check its output on real-time basis.

 ## Some useful commands
-If the `jobtry.sh` is ran with nohup command, to stop it from still trying to
+If the `jobtry.sh` is ran with nohup command, to stop it from still trying to proceed:

+``ps -ef | grep "jobtry.sh"``

+The above command will return the job id for such nohup command, which can be used to terminate the program.

 ## Other not-so-important files